 Coming back to Generics, with pay-for-delay agreements, the judgment confirmed that such settlements could be considered by-object restrictions.
 High barriers for any defence exist.
 The Court did not even accept an award of an interim injunction against the generic.
 This interim injunction sheds no light on the outcome of any dispute concerning the validity of that patent.
 Uncertainty as to the outcome of those proceedings cannot be sufficient ground to exclude from characterisation as a restriction by object.
 Advocate General Kokott also confirmed this in this year’s opinion in Lundbeck (a case where we await a final decision by the ECJ any moment now, discussed on the KCL here).

 We are not done with Generics (and Lundbeck) yet.
 The judgment was also crucial concerning the ongoing discussion about pay-for-delay agreements and the key hurdle of potential competition.
 For the Court, it is sufficient that there are ‘real concrete possibilities’ of entry.
 This is the case when a generic manufacturer has a firm intention and an inherent ability to enter the market and that any barriers to entry are not insurmountable.
 Surprisingly, a process patent ‘of an active ingredient that is in the public domain’ does not constitute an insurmountable barrier due to circumstantial evidence, such as the fact that there are a dispute and a reverse payment.
 Litigation against generic entries can thus be used against the original drug makers.
-As for the intention and ability to enter, AG Kokott in Lundbeck business decisions intending to enter the market, such as investments, contracts with suppliers, etc., are sufficient.
+As for the intention and ability to enter, AG Kokott in Lundbeck held that business decisions intending to enter the market, such as investments, contracts with suppliers, etc., are sufficient.

 The Commission was not lazy when it came to pay-for-delay cases this year.
 In November, it fined Teva and Cephalon in a pay-for-delay agreement case.
 This case completes, at least on enforcement level, the cycle of pay-for-delay investigations launched with the Commission’s 2009 sector inquiry into the pharmaceutical sector.
 The agreement itself was concluded quite some time before Cephalon became a subsidiary of Teva and included an agreement to delay for several years the market entry of a cheaper generic version of Cephalon’s drug for sleep disorders (modafinil) after Cephalon’s main patents had expired.
 A standard pay-for-delay case.
 The decision is not public yet.
 It will be interesting to see how the Commission reacted to the Generics judgment.